 2. The inside leg is at the girth for impulsion and bending.

 3. The outside leg is just behind the girth to guard the haunches from stepping out.

-4. The outside rein controls the angle and bend.
+4. The outside rein controls the angle.

 5. The inside rein asks for flexion.